-In the transcript below, I discuss how my eagerness to "fix" the issue of inequitable practices may actually lead to a creation of more inequitable practices as it assumes that I am aware of all the inequities that exist in my practice, in the learning space, and in the lives of my students.
+In the transcript below, I discuss how my eagerness to "fix" the issue of inequitable practices may unintentionally lead to the creation of more inequitable practices as it assumes that I am aware of all the inequities that exist in my practice, in the learning space, and in the lives of my students.
 This is a dangerous tendency as a researcher and one that I often warn my own students about!